bruderstein/npp-plugins-x64/README.md

 * `<download>`

-This downloads from the URL contained within the elment.
+This downloads from the URL contained within the element.
 This _must_ be a zip file, and is automatically unzipped to a temporary location.

 e.g. `<download>https://github.com/me/myplugin/releases/download/v1.4.4/MyPlugin-x64.zip</download>`